 Skip to contents

-Launch this app in order to quickly check recorded EPR spectra with their instrumental parameters.
-Additionally, you may try to interactively simulate the isotropic continuous wave (CW) EPR spectra using the simple user interface based on the R Shiny and several functions from the package (see Details).
+Launch this app in order to quickly check recorded individual EPR spectra with their instrumental parameters.
+Additionally, you may try to interactively simulate the isotropic continuous wave (CW) EPR spectra using the simple graphical user interface based on the R Shiny and several functions from the package (see Details).

 Usage